My name is Jenni Donato.

 I was utterly devastated.
 I was confused and angry at the world - and the NHS - and felt so guilty I hadn’t forced an investigation sooner.
 I was scared of what was to come and how we would cope, and it was at this moment we found out I was pregnant!

-We finally got a date for my daughter’s surgery and, after a second miscarriage decided to have a private scan to check everything was ok before her surgery and treatment.
+We finally got a date for my daughter’s surgery and, after a second miscarriage decided to have a private scan to check everything was ok with my current pregnancy before her surgery and treatment.
 Devastation hit yet again with the diagnosis of a suspected molar pregnancy, where a group of pre-cancerous cells tricks your body (and mind) into thinking you’re growing a baby.
 I was now facing a traumatic operation of my own to remove the ‘growth’ and come to terms with yet another failed pregnancy and the loss of a baby I was so excited to welcome into our family.

 Somehow we made it to my daughter's surgery day and I did a pretty good job of faking a ‘bring it on’ attitude.
 It was horrible.
 I will never forget the moment I held my baby while a complete stranger pumped chemicals into her body to force an unnatural sleep.
 I then handed her perfect, floppy body over to another stranger to cut her open, break her bones and then pin and screw them back together to give her the best chance of growing a hip joint that would do its job for as long as possible.
 The 5 hours of surgery and the following week in the hospital trying to manage her pain was the worst experience of my life.
 But somehow we got through and got our baby home.